Autosomal Dominant Inheritance

 There are 2 types of chromosomes:

 Autosomal inheritance of a gene means that the gene is located on one of the autosomes.
 This means that males and females are equally likely to inherit the gene.
-"Dominant" means that a single copy of the gene can cause a particular trait, such as brown eyes instead of blue eyes.
+"Dominant" means that a single copy of the gene can cause a certain trait, such as brown eyes instead of blue eyes.
 When a parent has a dominant gene, there is at least a 50% chance that any child they have will also have the trait.

 Examples of conditions involving autosomal dominant inheritance are: